Statue of Queen Victoria, Sydney: Ireland

 It was removed from its original location in July 1948 and replaced with a carpark.
 It was transported by lorry to the Royal Hospital Kilmainham and, along with the associated three sculptural groups, was placed in a courtyard and left, developing a patina.
 The hospital had also been a proposed site for the parliament, and was used as a storage location for property belonging to the National Museum of Ireland.
 It is now the Irish Museum of Modern Art.
 Attempts to send the sculpture to London, Ontario did not succeed as neither the Canadian nor Irish governments wished to pay the cost of transport.
-In February 1980 the statue was transferred to a yard behind a disused children's reformatory at Daingean, County Offaly.
+In February 1980, the statue was transferred to a yard behind a disused children's reformatory at Daingean, County Offaly.

-The associated sculptures from the base of the statue are currently in the collection of Dublin Castle.
+In 1990, the three supporting bronzes were relocated onto the roof garden of the new conference centre at Dublin Castle, and remained there as of 1997.
+The associated sculptures from the base of the statue remained in the collection of Dublin Castle as of 2012.

 Australia

 In the mid-1980s, the iconic Queen Victoria Building in central Sydney was undergoing major renovations after decades of disuse, and appropriate public art was being sought for the entrance.
 Neil Glasser, Director of Promotions for the company undertaking the renovations (Singapore's Ipoh Gardens Ltd), travelled to several former British colonies in the hope of finding a statue.
 After a "considerable amount of sleuthing", the statue, sitting in long grass behind the reformatory, was rediscovered and proposed to be moved to Australia.
 In order to obtain approval, Glasser contacted John Teahan, the Director of the National Museum of Ireland, and Sydney's Lord Mayor contacted the Irish Ambassador in Canberra.

-In August 1986 Fine Gael Taoiseach, Garret FitzGerald, authorised that the statue be given to Australia "on loan until recalled".
-Subsequently, declassified cabinet papers showed that the plan was opposed by the then finance minister John Bruton (later to be Taoiseach), as well as Teahan, on the basis that it represented the work of an Irish artist and "...representative of one of the many traditions of Irish history".
+In August 1986, Fine Gael Taoiseach, Garret FitzGerald, authorised that the statue be given to Australia "on loan until recalled".
+Subsequently, declassified cabinet papers showed that the plan was opposed by the then-finance minister John Bruton (later to be Taoiseach), as well as Teahan, on the basis that it represented the work of an Irish artist and "...representative of one of the many traditions of Irish history".

 The statue was transported by sea to Australia that year, restored in Sydney, and installed at its present location 43 years after it had last been on display.
 Despite heavy rain an unveiling ceremony took place on Sunday 20 December 1987 overseen by Eric Neal, Chief Commissioner of Sydney, and Dermot Brangan, first secretary at the Irish embassy to Australia.
 The irony of the British Queen being "transported" to Australia by ship was not lost on the Irish media.
 In the days before the unveiling the embassy and the Daily Telegraph newspaper received anonymous threats of violence and protest about "the propriety of an Irish government giving a statue of Victoria as a gift."

+Art historian Paula Murphy reflected on the episode in a 1993 paper for the Irish Arts Review Yearbook: